IFM – Functional Medicine CE

 • Clarify how a systems-based approach can effectively treat illness and promote wellness.

-• Understand broadly how to apply concepts of patient-centered care for patients with chronic disease.
+• Broadly understand how to apply concepts of personalized, whole- person care for patients with chronic disease.

-Participants will be guided through a variety of exercises to help build an understanding of how to use the Functional Medicine Timeline and Matrix as well as solidify the concepts of Antecedents, Triggers, and Mediators.
-Participants will also focus on the “Assimilation Node” of the Functional Medicine Matrix in the introduction to the first educational case in which participants will explore irritable bowel syndrome (IBS) from a functional perspective.
+Participants will be guided through a variety of exercises to build on their understanding of how to use the Functional Medicine Timeline and Matrix and identify the Antecedent, Triggers and Mediator (ATM) factors of disease.
+Participants will also focus on the “Assimilation Node” of the Functional Medicine Matrix in a case study that will explore irritable bowel syndrome (IBS) from a functional perspective.

 Learning Objectives